ivy-llc/models/ivy_models/unet/README.rst

 U-Net
 ===========

-`Unet <https://arxiv.org/abs/1505.04597>`_ The UNET architecture and training approach effectively leverage data augmentation to make the most of available annotated samples, even with limited data.
+The `U-Net <https://arxiv.org/abs/1505.04597>`_  architecture and training approach effectively leverage data augmentation to make the most of available annotated samples, even with limited data.
 The design features a contracting path for context capture and a symmetric expanding path for precise localization.
 Notably, this UNET network achieves superior performance with minimal images during end-to-end training.
 It surpasses previous methods, including a sliding-window convolutional network, in the ISBI challenge for segmenting neuronal structures in